 Peripherally inserted central catheter - insertion

-A PICC is a long, thin tube (called a catheter) that goes into a vein in your upper arm.
-The end of the catheter winds up in a large vein near your heart.
+A PICC is a long, thin tube (called a catheter) that goes into your body through a vein in your upper arm.
+The end of this catheter goes into a large vein near your heart.

 The PICC helps carry nutrients and medicines into your body.
 It is also used to draw blood when you need to have blood tests.